kubernetes/website/content/en/blog/_posts/2019-06-19-volume-cloning-alpha.md

 * Does not support cloning volumes across different namespaces
 * Does not support cloning volumes across different storage classes (backends)

-## What’s next?
+## Future
-Depending on feedback and adoption, the Kubernetes team plans to push the CSI cloning implementation to beta in either 1.16 or 1.17.
+Depending on feedback and adoption, the Kubernetes team plans to push the CSI cloning implementation to beta in either 1.16.

+A common question that users have regarding cloning is "what about cross namespace clones".
+As we've mentioned, the current release requires that source and destination be in the same namespace.
+There are however efforts underway to propose a namespace transfer API, future versions of Kubernetes may provide the ability to transfer volume resources from one namespace to another.
+This feature is still under discussion and design, and may or may not be available in a future release.

 ## How can I learn more?

-You can find additional documentation on the cloning feature in the [storage concept docs](https://k8s.io/docs/concepts/storage/volume-pvc-datasource.md) and also the [CSI docs](https://kubernetes-csi.github.io/docs/).
+You can find additional documentation on the cloning feature in the [storage concept docs](https://k8s.io/docs/concepts/storage/volume-pvc-datasource.md) and also the [CSI docs](https://kubernetes-csi.github.io/docs/volume-cloning.html).

 ## How do I get involved?